-David Pulford is a Senior Research Scientist in the Technology Futures and Forecasting Group within Strategic Capability Analysis Branch of DST’s Joint and Operations Analysis Division.
-He began his career with the Defence Science and Technology Organisation as a Cadet Research Scientist, completing his PhD in 1994 in Applied Physics at the Australian National University.
+David began his career with DSTG as a Cadet Research Scientist, completing his PhD in 1994 in Applied Physics at the Australian National University.
 The title of his thesis was “Coherent anti-Stokes Raman scattering in a free piston shock tunnel”.

 In 2016 David was awarded a Chief Defence Scientist Fellowship to investigate development of compact atomic clocks and prospects for their synchronization using entanglement at the ANU.

-In 2021 David was appointed as a senior research specialist focusing on development of quantum networks and their applications.
+In 2021 David took up a position as a Senior Research Specialist focusing on development of quantum memories, quantum networks and their applications.